 The jackpot has two purposes: One, relieve some frustration of not knowing the answers to questions, scrambles, and puzzles.
 Two, give a reward for having more questions and puzzles.
 The jackpot solves the difficulty in determining which player gets those points.

 When playing other trivia games over IRC, some have a jackpot, too, that usually increases with each incorrect question.
 The script awards it randomly, but if no one got that question correct, no one gets the jackpot.
 That is irritating.
-There is a guarantee that the script will award the jackpot at least once a game.
+With this game, there is a guarantee that the script will award the jackpot at least once a game.
 However, there's no guarantee on the number of times a player gets it, but the goal is multiple times and before the value gets really high. ("Really high" doesn't have a formal number.)

 The jackpot starts at 500 per player at time of reset, not including players that idle.
 It starts at 250 if all the players are idling.
 (This is slim, because the host will most likely stop the game first.)
 The value increases from the following events: